near/docs/docs/3.tutorials/examples/donation.md

 import TabItem from '@theme/TabItem';
 import {CodeTabs, Language, Github} from "@site/src/components/codetabs"

-Our donation example enables to forward money to an account while keeping track of it.
+Our donation example enables to forward NEAR Tokens to an account while keeping track of it.
 It is one of the simplest examples on making a contract handle tranfers.

 ![img](/docs/assets/examples/donation.png)
 _Frontend of the Donation App_